Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

 3. Creating the dataset.

 We assigned a specific person responsible for each task who will perform the implementation.
 However, high level details of each task are discussed among the team and finalized.
-Additionally, members also help the responsible person as needed.
+Additionally, other team members also help the person responsible as needed.
 The task responsibility assignment was done as follows:

 - William Gibbs: Tokenizing source code using IDA decompiler output.